Visiting DC

 White House

-White House tour requests should be made through your Member of Congress, which may be submitted up to 90 days in advance of the requested tour date.
+White House tour requests are made through your Member of Congress, and should be submitted as soon as possible.
+White House tour requests may be submitted up to 90 days in advance of your requested tour date.
+The number of tickets distributed by the White House each day is limited, and submitting a request does NOT guarantee a tour.

 Library of Congress